awslabs/aws-encryption-sdk-specification/changes/2022-11-14_encryption_context_on_decrypt/background.md

    and valuable authenticated encryption context.

-1. Customers should not be forced to choose between leaking non-public data and valuable authenticated encryption context.
+1. Customers should not be forced to choose between storing non-public data alongside encrypted messages and valuable authenticated encryption context.

 1. Customers should be able